YodasWs/CoolJS/README.md

 **history.html**

-A test of the HTML5 History API.
+A test of the HTML5 History API's history.pushState and onpopstate

+Now with a polyfill for IE using onhashchange.

+### Known Browser Support
+* Chrome
+* Firefox
+* IE8+

 ## Fireworks